jackjii79/leetcode/README.md

  if sort is allowed, then we sort all arrays and put all possible solutions into heap and traverse one by one until we reach the kth one;
  if sort is not allowed, then we maintain a min/max heap among k elements to find the smallest/biggest among k-max/min heap.

+Two: Search problem(up/down/left/right)
+given a matrix, position can move in four directions.
+Such problem often can be solved in a recursive manner

+Sample code:
+def recursive_call(..,row,col): row/col indicates position information of the moving pointer in the matrix if condition I not satisfy: return if condition I satisfy: matrix[row][col] set something that can not satisfy condition I to prevent move back result = recursive_call(..,row+1,col) or recursive_call(..,row-1,col) or ... reset matrix[row][col] to be origin